softwarewolves/softwarewolves-doc/README.md

 ###Switching between night and day

 Night and day last for a particular time period.
 To inform all players when the switch between night and day occurs, the MC changes the chatroom subject accordingly:
-* The chatroom topic that indicates it's the werewolves turn:
+* The chatroom topic that indicates the night has arrived and it's the werewolves turn:

         Night

-* The chatroom topic that indicates it's the villagers turn:
+* The chatroom topic that indicates the day has arrived and it's the villagers turn:

         Day